linked-db/linked-ql/README.md

 + Implement support for IndexedDB and in-mem.
 + Write detailed tests.

 > Much of that could happen sooner with your support!
-If you'd like to help out, consider a [sponsorship](https://github.com/sponsors/ox-harris).
-Plus PRs are always welcome.
+If you'd like to help out, please consider a [sponsorship](https://github.com/sponsors/ox-harris).
+PRs are also always welcome.

 ## Issues